Searching for Next-Level Stargazing Spots? Book These Stays.

 This means heavily forested areas are a no-go, unless there’s a meadow or field within.
 “The best dark sky homes have designed exterior lighting to make stargazing easier—hooded lights that point only at the ground, and may even only be motion-activated (so they turn off after you settle in for stargazing),” she adds.
 “Hosts who know their locations are good for stargazing may also provide red flashlights and books or other resources to help guests enjoy the night sky while staying.”

-To get you started or help you continue on your stargazing journey, we've tracked down 14 easily bookable Airbnbs around the country that will ensure you'll get an exceptional view of the celestial world after dark from down here on little ol' Earth.
-Just make sure you're being extra careful in light of current circumstances.
+To get you started or help you continue on your stargazing journey, we've tracked down 15 easily bookable home stays around the country that will ensure you'll get an exceptional view of the celestial world after dark from down here on little ol' Earth.
+Just make sure you're being extra careful and mindful of traveling protocols in light of current circumstances.

 2 guests, $275 per night